CHCAA-EDUX/NLP-AU/README.md

 Your lecturer for this course will be [Roberta](https://pure.au.dk/portal/en/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208)/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208).html).
 If you have any problems with the course or questions that you want to ask, just get in touch.

-All communication to you will be sent _both_ on Slack _and_ via Blackboard.
-If you need to get in touch with Roberta, Slack should be the first place to try - you'll likely get a quicker response!
+All communication to you will be sent via Blackboard.